 OnePlus 8 Pro: Performs very well given the lack of dedicated sensor hardware, pretty much on part with the S20 Plus.

-Picking a definitive winner is particularly tough this year, as each of our three handsets has their set of strengths and weaknesses.
+Picking a definitive winner is particularly tough, as each of our three handsets has its set of strengths and weaknesses.

 Huawei nudges it on balance, but the 8 Pro makes a serious statement about OnePlus' flagship ambitions.